JanFriske/Figura-KI---Figura-AI/README.md

 In summary, the integration of Mojo in Figura-KI's architectural design greatly contributes to its modularity, flexibility, and user-friendliness.
 It facilitates the dynamic, efficient, and robust operation of the system, while also enabling a high degree of customization and adaptability.
 This makes Figura-KI not only a powerful AI tool but also one that is easy to use, understand, and modify according to the specific needs of its users.

 Engines
-KTW (Kerntriebwerk/Core Engine): The heart of Figura-KI, it manages and controls the core AI processing capabilities.
+CE (Core Engine): The heart of Figura-KI, it manages and controls the core AI processing capabilities.

-ASTW (Ablauf- und Stabilitätstriebwerk/Sequence and Stability Engine): Responsible for ensuring the seamless execution, coordination, and stability of all processes within the system.
+SASE (Sequence and Stability Engine): Responsible for ensuring the seamless execution, coordination, and stability of all processes within the system.

-ETW (Ermittlungstriebwerk/Investigation Engine): Entrusted with all autonomous data investigation and analysis within the system.
+IE (Investigation Engine): Entrusted with all autonomous data investigation and analysis within the system.

-ATW (Ablauftriebwerk/Sequence Engine): Manages practical execution tasks such as machine control, hologram creation, and other system procedures.
+SE (Sequence Engine): Manages practical execution tasks such as machine control, hologram creation, and other system procedures.

-ETW/ATW (Kombinationstriebwerk/Combination Engine): A hybrid engine capable of both autonomous investigations and system process management.
+IE/SE (Kombinationstriebwerk/Combination Engine): A hybrid engine capable of both autonomous investigations and system process management.

 Building Blocks
 Each Engine comprises several Building Blocks, each responsible for a specialized function within the Figura-KI system.
 A detailed description of each Building Block's function and the Engine it belongs to can be found in the respective subdirectories of this repository.
 Here's an overview of the Building Blocks:

-KTW:
+CE:
 Atlas: Manages core engine control and protection.
 Socrates: Handles ethical matters and ensures ethical compliance within the system.
 Solomon: Manages all legal issues within the system.

-ASTW:
+SASE:
 David: Terminates individual or all processes in the system.
 Goliath: Controls, coordinates, and maintains stability of all processes.
 Amschel: Ensures system resources such as RAM, database, or CPU power are adequately available.